Definition of Hedging

 Despite its multiple advantages suffers from certain shortcomings, as enumerated below:

 - It is a costly affair which means it has a cost.
-In some cases, the cost outruns the benefits, sometimes raising whether it is advisable or whether the business should keep a partial hedge and partial risk position.
+In some cases, the price outruns the benefits, sometimes raising whether it is advisable or the business should keep a partial hedge and risk position.

 - It leads to reduced profitability or capping the profit potential for the business.

 - It is not available for all types of investments and asset classes.
-Also, identifying a perfect hedge for each asset class is a big challenge.
+Also, identifying a perfect hedge for each asset class is challenging.
 In many instances, correlation changed dramatically in case of catastrophic events when hedging was most needed as a risk management tool.

-- It requires the use of specialized skills and manpower and, in the absence, sometimes results in wrong-way risk for the business.
+- It requires the use of specialized skills and a workforce and, in the absence, sometimes results in wrong-way risk for the business.

 Recommended Articles